walmartlabs/lacinia/docs/tutorial/init-schema.rst

 run our code through its paces almost as soon as we've written it - and when we change code, we want to be able to try out the changed code instantly.

-Clojure, by design, is almost uniquely good at this interactive style of development.
+Clojure, by design, is almost uniquely suited for this interactive style of development.
 Features of Clojure exist just to support REPL-oriented development, and its one of the ways in which using Clojure will vastly improve your productivity!